Overview

 • Thyroid hormone interacts with FULVIC ACID

 Fulvic acid affects thyroid hormone levels.
-In theory, taking fulvic acid with thyroid hormone might interfere with therapy to make thyroid function normal.
-People receiving thyroid hormone should use fulvic acid cautiously.
+Taking fulvic acid with thyroid hormone might interfere with therapy to make thyroid function normal.

 Dosing

-The appropriate dose of fulvic acid depends on several factors such as the user's age, health, and several other conditions.
-At this time there is not enough scientific information to determine an appropriate range of doses fulvic acid (in children/in adults).
+There isn't enough reliable information to know what an appropriate dose of fulvic acid might be.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
-Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.
+Be sure to follow relevant directions on product labels and consult a healthcare professional before using.

 View References